openstreetmap/help-website/site/content/questions/51410/import-iframe-into-umap-popup/index.md

 </div></td>
 <td><div id="item-right">
 <div class="question-body">
 <p>I am trying to import data (tried both csv and geojson) into Umaps in order to embed videos and images into popups.
-I am using the following format in the "popup content template" to import the links from my data sheets: `{{{EmbedURL}}}`</p>
+I am using the following format in the "popup content template" to import the links from my data sheets: {{{EmbedURL}}}</p>
 <p>My images are displaying property in the popup, but I'm seeing broken links for all the videos.
-I have tried adding the video links manually in the description box for the popup and it works fine: `{{{\<a href="https://www.youtube.com/embed/8hy8y-7FbVA%7D%7D%7D">https://www.youtube.com/embed/8hy8y-7FbVA</a>}}}`</p>
+I have tried adding the video links manually in the description box for the popup and it works fine: {{{https://www.youtube.com/embed/8hy8y-7FbVA}}}</p>
 <p>But when I import this same link via csv and geojson, it doesn't display.</p>
 <p>Any thoughts would be greatly appreciated!</p>
 </div>